 Learning any language is challenging but rewarding.
-One of the most important aspects of learning any language is emersing yourself with vocabulary.
-Spaced repition is one of the well known techniques to aid in memorization with AnkiSRS being the leading memorization software.
+One of the most important aspects of learning any language is immersing yourself with vocabulary.
+Spaced repetition is one of the well-known techniques to aid in memorization with AnkiSRS being the leading memorization software.

 To learn Arabic, I decided to memorize a frequency dictionary of the most common 5000 words.
 Unfortunately, reliable OCR software for parsing Arabic doesn’t exist so I developed a semi-automated screenshot generator to aid with vocabulary Anki card creation.

 The software is developed in Java to allow it to run on multiple platforms.
 This is just a quick minimum viable product written in a day and serves its purpose.

 The overall process involves displaying the desired vocabulary definition, using the software to extract the desired images, and then exporting an Anki-readable configuration file used to import your newly created vocabulary flashcards.
 I created a YouTube video of the process.